CURRENT PROJECTS

 Koa (Acacia koa Gray) is a keystone species in Hawaii’s forests, valued for its ecological significance and high-quality timber.
 Infection with koa wilt, caused by Fusarium oxysporum f. sp. koae, has resulted in high mortality rates in both field plantings and native forests.
 Screening for germplasm with natural resistance to koa wilt is critical to support successful koa reforestation and restoration efforts.

-Survey and management of fungal tomato diseases
+Survey and management of prevalent tomato pathogens

 Tomato (Solanum lycopersicum L.) is a widely cultivated and consumed vegetable crop worldwide.
-In Hawai'i, tomatoes are grown in commercial farms, small-scale operations, and backyard gardens.
+In Hawaii, tomatoes are grown in commercial farms, small-scale operations, and backyard gardens.
 The state's tropical climate characterized by high temperatures, frequent rainfall, and elevated humidity creates ideal conditions for fungal disease development.
 Disease occurrence and severity are further influenced by tomato genotype and growing conditions.
 Identifying the prevalent pathogens and implementing targeted disease management strategies will help improve crop productivity and minimize yield losses.

-Fungal ID and disease diagnostics
+Fungal identification and disease diagnosis

 Proper pathogen identification and disease diagnosis are necessary for making informed field management decisions before, during, or after the growing season.
 Proactive detection of recurring, new, and emerging diseases enable timely interventions and mitigates the risk of widespread disease outbreaks that could significantly impact crop production and increase management costs.